ylustat/X.ING/README.md

-# X.ING: Cross Integrative Genomics
+# X.ING: Cross-INegrative Genomics

-This package implements methods for cross-feature integration of effects from multiple studies each with multivariate contexts.
-The latent binary association status of each statistic was modeled to capture the omics-shared and context-shared major patterns in a hierarchical Bayesian model.
+`X.ING` is a package implementing the method for integrative cross-omics and cross-context analysis.

 ## Installation